easytarget/serialOM/printPy/README.md

 The output class keeps it's own copy of the OM so that it can rebuild it's display at will (eg for animation), this local copy is only updated when update() or showStatus() are called with the *model* parameter.

 It is expected to be fully independent of the main *printPy* colection loop.
-Responding only to what it sees in the ObjectModel updates it is passed.
-Doing appropriate animations when started or told the controller rebooted, showing extra status when commanded and choosing whether to turn on/off via the machine status, etc.
+Responding only to what it sees in the ObjectModel updates it is passed and doing appropriate animations on startup and when *showStatus()* or *restart()* are called.
+And choosing brightness levels and whether to turn on/off via the machine status, etc.